Gene Hickerson: Professional career

 Gene was drafted in the seventh round of the 1957 NFL draft by the Browns.
 He was promptly shifted from tackle to the guard position on the offensive line in 1958 to better utilize his speed, which was unusually fast for a lineman and made him valuable as a pulling guard.
 He originally was used as a "messenger" guard by Coach Paul Brown, or a guard that delivered the plays in the huddle, while blocking for Hall of Famers Jim Brown, Bobby Mitchell, and Leroy Kelly.
 But after three seasons in the league, he broke his leg in 1961 and fractured the leg again later in the season while watching a game from the sidelines.

 After missing two games in 1962, he recovered from the injury and never missed another game in his professional tenure.
 Hickerson only earned accolades after Jim Brown had retired and he was blocking for Leroy Kelly, but he earned first-team All-NFL honors five straight seasons from 1966 to 1970 and was voted to six consecutive Pro Bowls from 1966 to 1971.
 During his career, Hickerson's Browns never experienced a losing season and was a starter in four NFL title games, including a 1964 NFL Championship win over the Baltimore Colts 27–0.
-During Gene's 10 pro seasons, the Browns featured a 1,000-yard rusher every season but one in the era where the NFL season consisted of 14 games.
+In his ten pro seasons, the Browns featured a 1,000-yard rusher every season but one in the era where the NFL season consisted of 14 games.
 They also had the NFL's leading rusher seven seasons of those ten.